comp-lin-alg/comp-lin-alg-course/doc/source/index.rst

       :align: right
       :width: 20ex

+   This module is led by `Prof. Colin Cotter
+   <http://www.imperial.ac.uk/people/colin.cotter>`_.

    A PDF version of the course notes is `available here
    <Computationallinearalgebra.pdf>`_.

-   The theory part of the module will consist of two hours per week primarily composed of lectures, with occasional tutorials.
-This part of the module will be led by `Prof. Colin Cotter
-   <http://www.imperial.ac.uk/people/colin.cotter>`_.
+The lecture material for this
+   course is available as videos linked from the web version of the notes.

    The text for this part of the module is Trefethen and Bau *Numerical Linear Algebra*.
 Another very useful reference is